Toffee: Variants and applications

 A popular variant in the United States is English toffee, which is a very buttery toffee often made with almonds.
 It is available in both chewy and hard versions.
 Heath bars are a brand of confection made with an English toffee core.
 Although named English toffee, it bears little resemblance to the wide range of confectionery known as toffee currently available in the United Kingdom.
 However, one can still find this product in the UK under the name "butter crunch".

 Etymology

 The origins of the word are unknown.
 Food writer Harold McGee claims it to be "from the Creole for a mixture of sugar and molasses", but which creole language is not specified.
 The Oxford English Dictionary dates the first publication of the word to 1825 and identifies it as a variation of the word taffy (1817), both of which are first recorded as English dialectical words.

-The word is similar to the Akan language word "tafere" which can be translated as "to lick (one's fingers)".